Domestic canary: Type and posture canaries

 In addition to the above, numerous breeds exist that combine the frilled plumage with shape and posture features.
 The South Dutch Frill (also known as Southern Frill or South Hollander) is a breed with a hunchback and emaciated build but with the style of frill present in the North Dutch canary.
 Measuring 17 cm in length, it was likely the result of a crossbreed between the Belgian Fancy and the older Roubaix.
 Despite its name, the breed is not believed to have originated in the Netherlands (in the 19th century, all frilled canaries carried the name "Dutch", possibly in reference to a women's hairstyle).
 Its French name is Frisé du Sud.
 Swiss breeders who obtained the Parisian Frill in the 1870s later created a breed somewhat similar to the South Duch, called the Swiss Frill.
 The Swiss has a sickle shape in working position, similar to a Scots Fancy.

 Another breed of the frill and posture type is the Gibber Italicus (also named Italian Humpback Frill), a canary with a distinctive humpback, "balding" and skinny appearance that has been described as the "greyhound" of canaries.
 This unusual breed originated in Italy by inbreeding of the older South Dutch Frill.
 Standing on long and straight, stiff legs, its posture forms a figure similar to the number '7', and its neck is long and stretched forward.
 It has shorter plumage than other breeds.
 The Gibber Italicus measures about 14 cm to 15 cm.
 First exhibited in 1951 by a Lombardian breeder, the breed has been relatively popular in Italy (particularly southern), although it has not gained much popularity in Germany partly due to prejudice; it has been described as an example of "cruel breeding".
-Despite its rather bizzare appearance, the Gibber Italicus is as lively as other breeds of canaries.
+Despite its rather bizarre appearance, the Gibber Italicus is as lively as other breeds of canaries.

 Numerous more breeds have been developed in this category.
 The Spanish Giboso (Giboso Español) is a breed similar to the Gibber Italicus, although it is noticeably larger (minimum 17 cm), with a longer neck that is bent downwards at an 45º-60º angle.
 It has a bare breastbone.
 Another Spanish breed is the Melado Tinerfeño which dates back to about 1850, its name referring to Tenerife.
 It was recognised as a breed by the COM in 2002.
 Giraldillo Seviliano is another breed from Spain, which is a Giboso with a crested breed, and officially recognised by C.O.M. since 2021.
 Other breeds in this category are the Benacus from Italy (officially recognised since 2023) and the Makige (also called Japanese Frill) which is not recognised.